gknowles/dimcli/docs/README.md

 files can each define options of interest to that file and get them populated when the command line is processed.

-When you instanticate dimcli::Cli you're creating a handle to the globally shared configuration.
+When you instanticate Dim::Cli you're creating a handle to the globally shared configuration.
 So multiple translation units can each create one and use it to update the shared configuration.